 Energy Savings Projections

 Figures 3 and 4 show the forecasted dynamic of the categories of savings within the electric co-created savings estimates.
 The savings as a result of alliance efforts is forecast to be lower in the next few years than seen in previous years.
-This is the effect of large programs in residential products and standards reaching baseline expectations, and three market transformation initiatives removed from the portfolio in 2014.
+This is the effect of large programs in residential products and standards reaching baseline expectations and three market transformation initiatives removed from the portfolio in 2014.

 These forecasts contain the reassignment of programs that are 2015-2019 current investment into what will be considered in the previous investment category in the 2020-2024 Business Plan (Ductless Heat Pump, Residential Codes and Reduced Wattage Lamp Replacements).